-Will Europe hold up this winter?
+Will Europe survive this winter?

 The culmination of this rupture was the sabotage of one of the most important natural gas pipelines, the Nord Stream.